CodeMagik/APIKeyAuthentication/README.md

 # APIKeyAuthentication
 It is a simple API Key authentication implementation using spring security.
 There are two apis
-  1. /api/isAlive - unsecured - doest require api key
+  1. /api/isAlive - unsecured - doesn't require api key
   2. /api/hello - secured - requires api key

 # How to run this